hmrc/ReactiveMongo/SslAndX509IntegrationTests.md

 You should be in.
 If you execute the `show dbs` command in MongoDB, you should be able to to see a list of your databases.

-NOTE: You may get the following error if you have `clusterAuthMode` set to `x509` in your configuration and you have not authenticated agains the certificate:
+NOTE: You may get the following error if you have `clusterAuthMode` set to `x509` in your configuration and you have not authenticated against the certificate:

 ```sh
 2017-11-14T14:16:40.943+0000 E QUERY    [thread1] Error: listDatabases failed:{